khenderick/solar_display/README.md

 ### License

-All code is licensed under MIT except for files stating differently.
+All code is licensed under AGPL 3.0 except for files stating differently.

 ### Notices